RifatRume/Sample-Projects/README.md

 # Sample-Projects
+Testing Google Translation using Selenium.
-Translating language from JSON, swaping language and Checking input Keyboard
+Selecting translating language from JSON, swaping language and Checking input in Keyboard, and validating data.